htsuk-ltd/PoolPi/pages/solar.md

 The sensor cable was then secured with a few wraps of self amalgamating tape to bond with the internal plug forming a waterproof seal.

-Note, It is not essential that the joints are water tight.
-Both of these joints are below the waterlevel of the pool and since the pressure and flow rates of this system are low an imperfect joint is not the end of the world.
+**Note:** *It is not essential that the joints are water tight.
+Both of these joints are below the waterlevel of the pool and since the pressure and flow rates of this system are low an imperfect joint is not the end of the world.*